 Our cash flows from financing activities primarily relate to equity and equity-linked financing transactions to fund our business and operations.
-Cash flows provided by financing activities for the three months ended September 30, 2024 were the result of (i) approximately \$3.1 million of net proceeds received from the August 2024 Equity Offering, after recognition of the related costs and fees (exclusive of amounts payable and accrued as of September 30, 2024), and (ii) approximately \$5.7 million of proceeds received from the issuance of September 2024 Notes, after recognition of the related costs and fees (exclusive of amounts payable and accrued as of September 30, 2024).
+Cash flows provided by financing activities for the six months ended December 31, 2024 were the result of (i) approximately \$3.0 million of net proceeds received from the August 2024 Equity Offering, after recognition of the related costs and fees, (ii) approximately \$5.5 million of proceeds received from the issuance of September 2024 Notes, after recognition of the related costs and fees, and (iii) approximately \$0.1 million of taxes withheld and paid upon the vesting and release of shares for equity awards.
 Cash flows used in financing activities during the comparable prior fiscal year were the result of payments on the Company's vehicle loans.